ilentt/xmldata/XML_folder_to_product.md

 - `name` : name of place holder
 - `type` : type of place holder
 - `domain` : using group one or many place holder
-- `domainid` :
+- `class` : `3` is
 - `load` : xml query select attribute product in `datafile.xml`
 - `active` : `1` is enable and `0` is disable<br/>
-The rest other attributes are also requirement but in this step maybe blank or using default value is `0`
+The rest other attributes are also requirement but in this step maybe skip and leave blank or using default value is `0`
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <metadata>